yesdevnull/Making-Your-Site-Faster/Making Your Site Faster.md

 ## Personal Case Study #1
 - Client with products page list - weighed in at **12.2 MB**
-- Due to: no minification, bad use of images (600x600 scaled down to 200x200)
+- Due to: no minification, bad use of images (600x600 scaled down to 200x200), dead/poorly written code
 - After refactor: **2.5 MB** with optimised images and minified JS/CSS

 ---